Efficient Vision Transformer for Human Pose Estimation via Patch Selection: Experiments

 \subsection{Dataset details}

-The proposed methods for 2D pose estimation are evaluated on three benchmarks: COCO, MPII, and OCHuman.
-COCO, AI Challenger, and MPII are used to train the models, while OCHuman is used to test their performance in dealing with occlusion.
-The datasets are challenging and diverse, with varying numbers of images, person instances, and annotated keypoints.
+The proposed methods are evaluated on six 2D pose estimation benchmarks: namely MPII~\cite{Andriluka20142DHP}, COCO~\cite{Lin2014MicrosoftCC}, AI Challenger~\cite{Wu2017AIC}, CrowdPose~\cite{Li2018CrowdPoseEC}, JRDB-Pose~\cite{Vendrow2022JRDBPoseAL}, and OCHuman~\cite{Zhang2019Pose2SegDF}.
+The datasets are challenging and diverse, with varying numbers of images, person instances, and annotated joints.
+The first five datasets are used to train and test the proposed method, and OCHuman is only used to test the models in dealing with occluded scenes.